Unthrottled/blog/_posts/2017-05-01-Hazelcast-Performance-Serialization.md

 While reading 40000 externalizable programmers ten iterations gave an average of 126.3 milliseconds.
 That is a savings of ~80 ms writing object into memory and a ~300ms drop in wait time while reading!

-While this work could possibly be transferred to other applications which require object serialization, there are even _faster_ Hazelcast specific options!
+While this work could possibly be transferred to other applications, which require object serialization, there are even _faster_ Hazelcast specific options!